-A 30-year-old mother of two from Kolkata, who had been pushed into the flesh trade, was rescued by cops in just six hours, after she managed to call them and convey the only three bits of information she had managed to gather the name ‘Foras Road’ and the car and tree she could see from the window of the room she was locked in
+30-yr-old from Kolkata, who had been pushed into flesh trade, was saved by police in just 6 hours after she managed to call them and convey only three bits of information: 'Foras Road', a black car and a tree

 Foras Road, a black car gathering dust, and a tree.
 These were the only clues a 30-year-old mother of two from Kolkata, who had been lured to the city with the promise of a high-paying job and then pushed into prostitution, was able to whisper to an officer from the police control room around 3 pm on Thursday.